Franzeu/Simple-Bot/README.md

     Flip Coin - Flips a coin for the user

-    Randomizer - Randomizes a list that the user wants (In Progress)

     Ping Checker : Checks ping for discord (DONE)

     Member Join/Leave : Notifies server if member has joined or left the server (DONE)